andrewrgarcia/codeanvil/README.md

 2. **Set Your GitHub Account Details**:
    - Open `codeanvil/keys/config.py`.
    - Replace `GITHUB_USER` with your GitHub username.
-   - (Optional) Add your GitHub token to `TOKEN` if you need access to private repos or higher rate limits.
-See instructions below on how to create a token.
+   - Optionally, add your GitHub token to `TOKEN` if you’re really dedicated (or need access to private repos).

 ### Obtaining a GitHub Personal Access Token